tanyabalwani/Data-Journalism/README.md

 The second question was formulated with an aim to understand the necessity for a postgraduate degree to successfully qualify for a job in a competitive job seeking environment.

-You may read our article here: (insert link)
+You may read our article here: https://switchbrillo4.wixsite.com/com2303

-To read the full report, click here: (insert link)
+To read the full report, click here: (link)